Wedding Photographer Caerphilly – Guy Milnes Photography

 - The town features in the Sex Pistols documentary 'The Filth and the Fury' and plays a small part in punk folklore...
 In 1976, Caerphilly was one of only three councils nationally that would allow punk band the Sex Pistols to perform.
-Protests and prayers were held by locals outside the Castle Cinema (now demolished to make way for the shopping centre) where they were performing and there was huge controversy over the event.
+Locals held protests and prayers outside the Castle Cinema (now demolished to make way for the shopping centre) where they were performing and there was huge controversy over the event.
 The local punks had a good night though!

 - In 1979, the Caerphilly Heart Disease Study was set up and is now one of the longest studies of it's kind in the world.
 The reason the town was chosen was that it's population was considered fairly stable.
-There was also a higher incidence of heart disease compared to most of the UK.
+Heart disease also featured more prevalently than most areas of the UK.

 - The town is a popular filming location.
-The castle has been featured in several 'Dr Who' episodes and 'Merlin' too!
+The castle features in several 'Dr Who' episodes and 'Merlin' too!

 10 Wonderful Reasons to Hold Your Wedding in Caerphilly!